Grossmont High School Advanced Placement and College Preparatory US History

 In the mid-1950s, Walt Disney created a series of movies celebrating the Frontier hero Davy Crockett (portrayed by Fess Parker).
 The success of movies led to Disneyland's inclusion of elements from the Crockett story to Frontierland and the Rivers of America.
 As the popularity of Crockett spread, the nation's youth adopted his story to make the image of Davy a permanent part of our culture--at least one high school made his image their mascot!!!

-At right.
-Billy Bob Thorton portrays Davy Crockett's last momments, in 2004's The Alamo.
+Billy Bob Thorton portrays Davy Crockett's last moments in 2004's The Alamo.
 Not entirely accurate, but interesting--you can't outlive your legend!

 Andrew Jackson